awsdocs/amazon-emr-management-guide/doc_source/emr-encryption-enable.md

 1. Choose **Add**\.

-### Enabling EBS Encryption by Providing Additional Permissions for AWS KMS CMKs<a name="emr-awskms-ebs-encryption"></a>
+### Enabling EBS encryption by providing additional permissions for AWS KMS CMKs<a name="emr-awskms-ebs-encryption"></a>

 Beginning with Amazon EMR version 5\.24\.0, you can encrypt EBS root device and storage volumes by using a security configuration option\.
 To enable such option, you must specify AWS KMS as your key provider\.
 Additionally, you must grant the EMR service role `EMR_DefaultRole` with permissions to use the customer master key \(CMK\) that you specify\.

 You can use the AWS Management Console to add the EMR service role to the list of key users for the specified AWS KMS CMK, or you can use the AWS CLI or an AWS SDK to attach an appropriate key policy\.

 The procedure below describes how to add the default EMR service role, `EMR_DefaultRole` as a *key user* using the AWS Management Console\.
 It assumes that you have already created a CMK\.
-To create a new CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+To create a new CMK, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

 **To add the EMR service role to the list of encryption key users**